10618NAT Course in Firearms Safety

-In accordance with the requirements of VET the overseeing body, all assessments are made on a competency basis.
+All assessments are made on a competency basis.
 That is to say that students must demonstrate competency in each of the theory and practical elements of the course for which they are sitting in order to be awarded a Safety Certificate for the categories of firearms (guns) they are seeking.

 Firearm & Gun Safety Course Format

-The theoretical element of the course is structured as an initial “Common Safety Test” which covers general firearms safety as well as the major legislative and legal obligations surrounding firearms licensing, ownership and use in Queensland.
+The theoretical element of the course is structured as an initial “Common Safety Test” which covers general firearms safety as well as the major legislative and legal obligations surrounding firearms licensing, ownership, storage and use in Queensland.
 Topics covered include lawful reason for possessing a firearm, licensing requirements, storage requirements, purchase and storage of ammunition, safe use, responsibilities of firearms owners, and also major points of law in relation to the Queensland Weapons Act 1990 (as amended), the Queensland Weapons Regulation 2016 and the Queensland Weapons Categories Regulation 1997.

 Following the Common Safety Test, there are “Specific Tests” for each of the firearms categories for which safety accreditation is being sought.

-As an example, for Cat AB (generally bolt action repeating rifles, and break action shotguns) there is a category-specific lecture covering these firearms in detail, including identification of specific safety critical parts of a firearm, safe use, lawful uses, ammunition types, how different types of ammunition work, potential ranges and danger zones for different calibres of ammunition and different ammunition types, safe techniques for transport, operation and use of firearms, legal responsibilities for transporting firearms in a public place, where firearms (guns) may be lawfully used, and what permissions are required for use of firearms on private property
+As an example, for Cat AB (generally bolt action repeating rifles, and break action shotguns) there is a category-specific written test covering these firearms in detail, including identification of specific safety critical parts of a firearm, safe use, lawful uses, ammunition types, how different types of ammunition work, potential ranges and danger zones for different calibres of ammunition and different ammunition types, safe techniques for transport, operation and use of firearms, legal responsibilities for transporting firearms in a public place, where firearms (guns) may be lawfully used, and what permissions are required for use of firearms on private property

 Other categories such as C, D and H also have similar Specific Tests which focus on all of the above attributes for Cat AB firearms, but go into specific detail about matters relative to those particular categories.

-Once the theory lectures and open book exams are completed, the course moves to the range for live firing exercises and assessment.
-Live firing assessment includes a briefing by the instructor about each of the particular firearm types being assessed, and then the students must demonstrate safe handling practices, loading, firing from a number of different positions, and unloading the firearms, misfire and malfunction remedial actions, ensuring a firearm is clear and safe, passing firearms from one person to another, and then the instructor covers basic firearms maintenance, cleaning, storage and other related matters.
+Once the theory lectures and exams are completed, the course moves to the range for live firing exercises and assessment.
+Live firing assessment includes a briefing by the instructor about each of the particular firearm types being assessed, and then the students must demonstrate safe handling practices, loading, firing from a number of different positions, and unloading the firearms, misfire and malfunction remedial actions, ensuring a firearm is clear and safe, passing of firearms from one person to another, and then the instructor covers basic firearms maintenance, cleaning, storage and other related matters.